 In addition to the severity of the injuries, there are other unique aspects of Glastonbury bicycle accident cases.
 A skilled attorney could guide an injured bicyclist through the legal complexities of a bike wreck claim.

-Factors that Lead to Accidents
+Factors that Commonly Lead to Biking Accidents

 A bicyclist may be able to protect themselves from getting involved in an accident by keeping a proper lookout and staying alert.
 Cyclists should also wear reflective gear and be aware of any potential adverse weather conditions.